govau/design-system-components/.github/ISSUE_TEMPLATE/---feature-request.md

 - [ ] I've searched the [community forums](https://community.digital.gov.au/c/designsystem) to check for related issues or feature requests

 ## Is this feature request relating to an existing component?
 Please describe.
-- Module name:
+- Component name:
-- Module version:
+- Component version:

 <!--
         Describe the feature.
 E.g. I would like to have the option to do XYZ on component ABC